michaelshaleen/secure-submarine/README.md

 A user like `Captain Borodin` with password `shark` is be to visit `http://localhost:3000/#/secrets` to see all of the secrets!
 That's no good!
 There's a secret in there that calls him weird!

 You should see the clearance level in the console log inside of secrets GET request in `secrets.router.js`.
-Now fix the query in `secrets.router.js` so that it uses the clearance level to determine which secrets to return.
+Now fix the query in `secrets.router.js` so that it uses the clearance level to determine which s crets to return.

 - [ ] A user like `Captain Borodin` with password `shark` should no longer be able to see any secrets above his `clearance_level` which is `10`.
 - [ ] A user like `Admiral Greer` with password `tuna` should still be able to visit `http://localhost:3000/#/secrets` to see all of the secrets.